Last updated 4th June, 2025

 Continue reading for more information!

-The average cost to have your chimney swept is usually around £70 - £120, although prices will obviously depend on several factors such as the type of appliance or chimney, the time it will take to complete the cleaning, plus the location and ease of access.
+The average cost to have your chimney swept is usually around £70 to £120.
+However, prices can vary and will depend on several factors such as the type of appliance or chimney, the time it will take to complete the cleaning, plus the location and ease of access.

 One of the most difficult types of chimney to sweep is an unlined chimney which costs around £80 or more, depending on its condition and often its degree of maintenance.